xexiu/Responsive_iFrame/README.md

 ##### Configure iFrame

-* Open index.html and find: "iframe src="http://1st-hacks.com/demo/main.html" id="preview-iframe"
+* Open index.html and find: "iframe src='link' id="preview-iframe"
-* Replace the link "http://1st-hacks.com/demo/main.html" with your link.
+* Replace the 'link' with your link.

 License